Pet Veterinary Diet Market

 Cat

-Cats hold a significant share of the market, comprising approximately 30% of the global demand for pet veterinary diets.
+Cats hold a significant share of the market, comprising approximately 30% of the demand for pet veterinary diets.
 This segment is primarily influenced by common feline health issues such as urinary tract infections, kidney disorders, and diabetes.
 Diets for cats often contain high protein content, low carbohydrates, and targeted nutrients to manage specific conditions.

 Birds